 “Eggs provide energy and they also contain significant amounts of cysteine which breaks down the hangover-causing toxin acetaldehyde, the chemical that’s left over when the liver breaks down ethanol… Mushrooms are also great on a hangover as they’re a brilliant source of selenium, which is due to their antioxidant powers.”

 Porridge is another viable option, though the texture may be off-putting for the queasy stomached.
-Dairy in general should be avoided as they are already difficult to digest under regular conditions.
-Being hungover is the metabolic equivalent of having both hands tied behind your back, and trying to fight off an angry ex armed with a cricket bat (weirdly specific, I know).
+Dairy, in general, should be avoided as they are already difficult to digest under regular conditions.
+Being hungover is the metabolic equivalent of having both hands tied behind your back, and trying to fight off an angry ex swinging at you with a cricket bat (weirdly specific, I know).

-“Eating cheese or other dairy products as a snack while drinking or after drinking could potentially cause indigestion, heartburn, and worsen hangovers,” explains Sidhu-Robb.
+“Eating cheese or other dairy products as a snack while drinking or after drinking could potentially cause indigestion, heartburn, and worsen hangovers.”